Surgical Videos by

 Acromegaly is caused by a growth hormone-secreting pituitary tumor that invades the cavernous sinus in many cases.
 Traditional surgical approaches have reported remission rates of only 50-60%.
 Dr. Fernandez-Miranda pioneered the technique of medial wall resection of the cavernous sinus, achieving biochemical remission in most patients — including those who had unsuccessful surgery elsewhere.
 This represents the highest reported remission rate in the field.

 Demonstration of Dr. Fernandez-Miranda's pioneering technique for medial wall resection of the cavernous sinus — the innovation behind his record 90%+ biochemical remission rate for acromegaly.
-Here 3 case examples with different patters of invasion requiring specific surgical techniques as described by Dr. Fernandez-Miranda.
+Here 3 case examples with different patterns of invasion requiring specific surgical techniques as described by Dr. Fernandez-Miranda.

 Craniopharyngiomas are among the most challenging brain tumors, arising from the pituitary stalk near the hypothalamus and visual pathways.
 Dr. Fernandez-Miranda has developed endoscopic endonasal techniques that achieve complete tumor resection — including cases previously considered inoperable — while preserving hypothalamic, cognitive and visual functions.
 Complete resection is especially important in children, where long-term outcomes depend on minimizing the need for additional treatments.